R. Mesthrie, Introducing sociolinguistics, 2nd ed. Edinburgh: Edinburgh University Press, 2009.

 P. L. Patrick, ‘The urban speech community of Kingston, Jamaica’, in Urban Jamaican Creole: Variation in the Mesolect, John Benjamins, 1999.

 D. Rose, D. J. Pevalin, and SMRO., A researcher’s guide to the National Statistics Socio-economic Classification.
-London: SAGE, 2003 [Online].
+London: SAGE, 2003.
 Available: https://methods.sagepub.com/book/a-researchers-guide-to-the-national-statistics-socio-economic-classification

 B. M. Horvath, Variation in Australian English: the sociolects of Sydney, vol. Cambridge studies in linguistics.
 Cambridge [Cambridgeshire]: Cambridge University Press, 1985.

-A. Kroch, ‘Dialect and style in the speech of upper-class Philadelphia’, in Towards a social science of language: papers in honor of William Labov, vol. Amsterdam studies in the theory and history of linguistic science.
-Series IV.
-Current issues in linguistic theory, Amsterdam: J. Benjamins, 1996, pp. 23–45.
+A. Kroch, ‘Dialect and style in the speech of upper-class Philadelphia’, in Towards a social science of language: papers in honor of William Labov, Amsterdam: J. Benjamins, 1996, pp. 23–45.

 W. Labov, S. Ash, and C. Boberg, ‘Sec.
 4.11: the Socio-Economic Index.
 In Chapter 4’, in The Atlas of North American English, De Gruyter Mouton, 2005, pp. 30–31.